 Terracotta Warriors Museum Ticket

 The site of one of the most significant archaeological excavations of the 20th century is the subject of this tour – the Terracotta Warrior Museum.
+It’s one of the best Xian Tours.
 This UNESCO World Heritage Site is home to a large collection of the life-sized terracotta statues in their battle formation as guards to the Emperor Qin Shi Huang, the first emperor of the 1st United Chinese dynasty.

 The tour involves visiting the citadel complex with gardens and stables, seeing the bronze ritual vessels and jade jewellery before touring three pits where the warrior stand guard.
 You will also visit the Exhibition of Bronze Chariots where you can see the detail of the warriors up close – each has unique facial features!